 Whether you’re a professional animator, or someone who just likes to draw for fun, the tablets you’ll find here give you a lot of flexibility.
 An animation tablet can help you effectively organize all of your ideas while also giving you the ability to create and harness new projects.
 The models here can help you get a lot of work done and create amazing animations.

 If you’re looking for a tablet for other purposes like browsing or gaming, or if you’re just an amateur animator, you might want to find a different model than what’s listed here.
 The models here are specifically designed to help you draw and create directly to the tablet.
 While they still have browsing capabilities, there are other tablets out there you should look for if you don’t want one directly intended for drawing and animating.

-Best Tablet for Animation: What to Consider?
+Best Tablet for Animation: What to Consider in 2022

 As with any tablet, battery life is an important consideration.
 These devices are portable, which is perfect for people who need to work on the go.
 However, that won’t do you any good if your tablet constantly dies.
 You need a device that will hold its charge all day long so you can draw and animate whenever you want.